dashpops/Bellows_Music_permissions/README.md

 * **Module Conflicts**: Reported to conflict with Maestro - YMMV.
 It's plausible that any modules that change the playlist or ambient sound data could conflict with Bellows.
 * **Translation Support**: Playlist import is localised at the moment, but nothing else.
 This is coming soon.

-## Important information regarding Foundry VTT version 0.8+
-0.8 vastly changed how audio is handled in Foundry VTT and as a result broke the heck out of bellows.
-Currently it is NOT supported, but fixes are underway to get bellows working on 0.8.6 ASAP.
-If you desperately need Bellows for your games, I would recommend NOT upgrading past 0.7.x until the issues are resolved.
-Thank you for your patience!

 ## Link(s) to Module
 * https://github.com/casualchameleon/Bellows
 * https://raw.githubusercontent.com/casualchameleon/Bellows/master/module.json